ninjudd/ring-async/README.md

 ## Installation

-To use ring-async, add the following, along to your `:dependencies`:
+To use ring-async, add the following to your `:dependencies`:

     [com.ninjudd/ring-async "0.1.0"]